8 Things I Learned about Music Festivals: Stagecoach

 Stagecoach + Coachella

-1. Vendor food is actually delicious!
+1. Vendor food is better than you think

 Being a carnival goer since I was a young girl, I can wrongfully admit I hate vendor food.
 It typically consists of cheap processed chemical compounds they call 'food' which is deep fried for 20 minutes and dipped in your favorite sauce.
 I've always struggled with the Hotdog-On-a-Stick and nachos for lunch.
 Don't get me wrong, they taste incredible; but unfortunately, my stomach pays for it later.
 Over the past couple of years, things like hotdogs do not even exist in my diet!
 So attending a country festival had me reminiscing on these foods, but also dreading them.